time2ride/GPGMail_Installer/README.txt

 To see which commit the submodule is pointing to, run "git submodules", the number before GPGMail is the reference point.

-To get the newest version og GPGMail do: cd GPGMail git checkout HEAD
+To get the newest version of GPGMail do: cd GPGMail git checkout HEAD